 How can one miss the gorgeous golden or organgish sunrises of Varanasi while staying there?!!

-If you are looking for an answer, the answer is “by oversleeping”!
+If you are looking for an answer from me, the answer is “by oversleeping”!

 That would have been the case, if I had really overslept.
 But somehow minutes before the complete rise of the sun, I woke and got ready and found the boat guy for the morning ride.
 But then he was sleeping too.
 But in India, there is a way around for everything!
 A young boy was sent as an alternative.